ajv44/cse15l-lab-reports/Lab1.md

 also the backticks is the same key as the squigly
 ```

-Below this is a line then a list
+Below this is a line then a list:

 ***
 1. A
 2. B